-3. gNB sends a DRB update request to the UE with the new QoS flow to DRB mapping. gNB may also update the DRB parameters if required to meet the QoS requirements for the new QoS Flow.
+3. gNB sends an RRCReconfiguration message to UE with the new QFI to DRB mapping rule. gNB may also decide to update the DRB configuration if required to meet the QoS requirements for the new QoS Flow.

-4. UE updates the AS QFI to DRB mapping table.
-If received, UE will also update the DRB parameters.
+4. UE updates the QFI to DRB mapping rules and DRB configuration (if received).

-5. UE sends an RRC DRB update complete message.
+5. UE sends an RRCReconfigurationComplete message to gNB.

-6. gNB sends DL packets for this QFI on this DRB.
-UL packets received in UE AS with the QFI are sent over the DRB decided by the QFI to DRB mapping table.
+6. User Plane Data for the new QoS flow can then be exchanged between UE and gNB over the DRB according to the updated mapping rules and between UPF and gNB over the tunnel for the PDU session.

-A.4 New QoS Flow with Explicit Signalling
+A.4 New QoS Flow with Explicit NAS Signalling

-The following figure shows an example message flow when the gNB receives a new QoS flow establishment request from CN that involves explicit signalling.
-The QoS flow establishment request that involves NAS signalling provides the gNB and UE with the QoS parameters for the QFI.
-In this example, the gNB decides to establish a new DRB (rather than re-use an existing one) for this QoS flow and provides the mapping of QFI to DRB over RRC signalling.
+The following figure shows an example message flow when the gNB receives a new QoS flow establishment request from CN that involves NAS explicit signalling.
+The QoS flow establishment request provides the gNB and UE with the QoS parameters for the QFI.
+In this example, the gNB decides to establish a new DRB (rather than re-use an existing one) for this QoS flow and provides the mapping rule over RRC signalling.
+NAS procedures details between gNB and 5GC can be found in 3GPP TS 23.501 [3], TS 23.502 [22] and 3GPP TS 38.413 [yy].

 Figure A.4-1: DL data with new QoS Flow ID sent over new DRB with explicit signalling

-0. PDU session and at least one default DRB have been already established.
+0. PDU session DRB(s) have been already established.

-1. gNB receives a PDU Session Modification Request from 5GC for a new flow establishment including the NAS message.
+1. gNB receives a PDU SESSION RESOURCE MODIFY REQUEST messagefrom AMF for a new QoS flow.

-2. If the gNB cannot find an existing DRB to map this QoS flow, gNB decides to establish a new DRB for this QoS flow.
+2. If gNB cannot find an existing DRB to map this new QoS flow, it decides to establish a new DRB.

-3. gNB sends a DRB set up request to the UE including DRB parameters together with the NAS message.
+3. gNB sends an RRCReconfiguration message to UE including the DRB configuration with the new QFI to DRB mapping rule and the NAS message received at step 1.

-4. UE establishes the DRB for the QoS flow associated with this PDU session.
-It updates the AS QFI to DRB mapping table.
+4. UE establishes the DRB for the new QoS flow associated with this PDU session and updates the mapping rules.

-5. UE sends an RRC DRB set up complete message.
+5. UE sends an RRCReconfigurationComplete message to gNB.

-6. gNB sends PDU Session Modification Response over NG-C to 5GC.
+6. gNB sends a PDU SESSION RESOURCE MODIFY RESPONSE message to AMF.

-7. UL packets received in AS with the QFI are sent over the DRB decided by the QFI to DRB mapping table.
+7. User Plane Data can then be exchanged between UE and gNB over DRB(s) according to the mapping rules and between UPF and gNB over the tunnel for the PDU session.

 A.5 Release of QoS Flow with Explicit Signalling

-The following figure shows an example message flow when the gNB receives a request to release a QoS flow from CN that involves explicit signalling.
-In this example, the gNB had used explicit signalling to establish the QFI to DRB mapping and uses explicit signalling to release the QFI to DRB mapping using explicit RRC signalling.
+The following figure shows an example message flow when the gNB receives a request to release a QoS flow from CN that involves explicit NAS signalling.
+NAS procedures details between gNB and 5GC can be found in 3GPP TS 23.501 [3], TS 23.502 [22] and 3GPP TS 38.413 [yy].

-Figure A.5-1: DL data with new QoS Flow ID sent over new DRB with explicit signalling
+Figure A.5-1: Release of QoS Flow with Explicit Signalling

-0. PDU session and with DRB and mapping for QFI to DRB has been already established using explicit RRC signalling.
+0. PDU session and DRB(s) have been already established.

-1. gNB receives a PDU Session Modification Request from 5GC to release the QFI.
+1. gNB receives a PDU SESSION RESOURCE MODIFY REQUEST message from AMF to release a QoS flow.

-2. The gNB decides to use explicit signalling to release the QFI to DRB mapping.
-The DRB also carries other QoS flows and hence the DRB is not released.
+2. The gNB decides to release the corresponding QFI to DRB mapping rule.
+Since the DRB also carries other QoS flows, the DRB is not released.

-3. gNB sends an RRC DRB modify request to the UE to release the QFI to DRB mapping.
+3. gNB sends an RRCReconfiguration message to UE to release the QFI to DRB mapping rule.

-4. UE updates the AS QFI to DRB mapping table to release this QFI to DRB mapping.
+4. UE updates the AS QFI to DRB mapping rules to release this QFI to DRB mapping rule.

-5. UE sends an RRC DRB modify complete message.
+5. UE sends an RRCReconfigurationComplete message to gNB.

-6. gNB sends PDU Session Modification Response over NG-C to 5GC.
+6. gNB sends a PDU SESSION RESOURCE MODIFY RESPONSE message to AMF.

 A.6 UE Initiated UL QoS Flow

-The following figure shows an example message flow when the UE AS receives an UL packet for a new QoS flow for which a QFI for DRB does not exist.
+The following figure shows an example message flow when the UE AS receives an UL packet for a new QoS flow for which a QFI for DRB mapping rule does not exist.